Equivalent Conditions for the Synchronization of Identical Linear Systems over Arbitrary Interconnections: Equivalent conditions to --synchronization

-{ We introduce the definitions of exponential stability and synchronization for the continuous-time and the discrete-time case, for a given convergence rate $\alpha$. \begin{definition} Consider a continuous-time (resp. discrete-time) linear system \eqref{eq:sys}, \eqref{eq:laplacian}.
-The attractor $\A$ in \eqref{eq:setA} is said to be \mbox{$\alpha$--UGES} (uniformly globally exponentially stable) for \eqref{eq:sys}, \eqref{eq:laplacian} with rate $\alpha>0$ (resp. $\alpha\in(0,1)$) if there exist $M>0$ such that any solution $t\mapsto x(t)$ satisfies
+along with the definitions of exponential stability and synchronization for the continuous-time and the discrete-time case, for a given convergence rate $\alpha$. \begin{definition}[$\alpha$--UGES] The attractor $\A$ in \eqref{eq:setA} is $\alpha$-UGES (uniformly globally exponentially stable with rate $\alpha>0$) for system \eqref{eq:sys}, \eqref{eq:laplacian} if there exists $M>0$ such that any solution $t\mapsto x(t)$ satisfies

-\end{definition} }
+\end{definition}

-{ \begin{remark} In the definition above, exponential stability of the attractor is considered.
-Nevertheless, exponential stability coincides with asymptotic stability due to the linear and homogeneous dynamics of the system. \end{remark} }
+\begin{remark} The definition above considers exponential stability of the attractor, which coincides with its asymptotic stability due to the linear and homogeneous dynamics of the system. \end{remark}

-{ \begin{definition} A continuous-time (resp. discrete-time) linear system \eqref{eq:sys}, \eqref{eq:laplacian}, is said to $\alpha$--exponentially synchronize with rate $\alpha>0$ (resp. $\alpha\in(0,1)$) if there exist $M>0$ such that every sub-system{, for $i,j=1,\dots,N$,} satisfies
+\begin{definition}[$\alpha$--synchronization] For the continuous-time (respectively discrete-time) linear system \eqref{eq:sys}, \eqref{eq:laplacian}, $\alpha$--synchronization holds if there exist $M>0$ and rate $\alpha>0$ (resp. $\alpha\in(0,1)$) such that, for any initial condition, every sub-system satisfies